No products in the cart.

 COURSE SUMMARY:

 This is one of those programs that you really cannot miss if you want to improve your brief writing and learn how to convince the court more effectively – regardless of your experience level.
-While there will be some review of the basics, the bulk of the course is centered around providing you with exceptional and practical advice and an inside look at what judges find persuasive.
+While there will be some review of the basics, the bulk of the course is centered around providing you with practical advice and an inside look at what judges find persuasive, designed by appellate judges and commissioners.

 The seminar will show you how to draft a clear – and persuasive – appellate brief in the Washington state appellate courts (much advice will also apply to Federal Court, with the exception of the discussions regarding WA state rules and case law).

-All types of attorneys will gain invaluable insight into effective legal writing from the perspective of appellate judges and long-term appellate attorneys (criminal and civil).
+All types of attorneys – regardless of experience level – will gain invaluable insight into effective legal writing from the perspective of appellate judges and long-term appellate attorneys (criminal and civil).

 If you cannot attend the program live, OnDemand Streaming and Recorded Packages are available.
 One person per order may view the recording.